 Towards a Sustainable Tomorrow

-Hemp is an extremely versatile plant fiber derived from the Cannabis plant.
-Since ancient times, hemp has been used to create cloth, rope, canvas, oil, and paper (among other things).
-Hemp can be grown naturally, without the use of pesticides, and it uses far less water than a similar yield of cotton would use.
-These properties make hemp the perfect fiber for environmentally friendly clothing & accessories.
-Hemp is a bast fiber plant similar to flax, kenaf, jute and ramie.
-Long slender primary fibers on the outer portion of the stalk characterize bast fiber plants.
-The primary hemp fiber is attached to the core fiber by pectin–a glue-like soluble gelatinous carbohydrate.
-The primary hemp fibers can be used for composites, reinforcements and specialty pulp and paper
+Hemp is an extremely versatile plant fibre derived from the Cannabis plant.
+Since ancient times, hemp has been used to create cloth, rope, canvas, oil and paper, amongst other things.
+Hemp can be grown naturally, using far less water than a similar yield of cotton would use and without the use of pesticides.
+These properties make hemp the perfect fibre for environmentally friendly clothing & accessories.
+Hemp is a bast fibre plant similar to flax, kenaf, jute and ramie.
+The long slender primary fibres on the outer portion of the stalk characterize bast fibre plants.
+The primary hemp fibre is attached to the core fibre by pectin–a glue-like soluble gelatinous carbohydrate.
+The primary hemp fibres can be used for composites, reinforcements, specialty pulp and paper.

 HEMP SEED OIL

 Hemp seeds produce an oil that contains between 25–35% oil by weight, which is high in essential fatty acids (EFA).
 Cold pressed, unrefined hemp oil is light green with a nutty grassy flavour.
 It is a superb nutritional supplement for EFA and imparts a desired flavour into dressings, dips and spreads.
 Refined hemp oil is clear with little flavour or nutrients and has been widely used in body care products, lubricants, paints and other industrial applications.

 Hemp seed oil that is used for cosmetics and skin care products contains a high amount of polyunsaturated essential fatty acids, an important ingredient in anti-inflammatory skin care formulations.
 For industrial applications, hemp oil is used in paints, inks, solvents, bio-fuel and as a binder in polymer plastics.